This Nashville Restaurant Makes OpenTable’s List of 100 Most Romantic Restaurants in America - NewsBreak

 Currently, Jeff Ruby is offering a special for the month of February from Sunday-Thursday.
 Filet Mignon & Lobster Feature for only $65 per person.
 With the popular pairing, it includes Jeff Ruby’s 6 oz.
 Filet Mignon, 6 oz. lobster tail, Freddie salad, mashed potatoes, and asparagus.
 Make your reservation here.
 Offer expires Feb.
 28.

-The post This Nashville Restaurant Makes OpenTable’s List of 100 Most Romantic Restaurants in America appeared first on Wilson County Source .
+The post This Nashville Restaurant Makes OpenTable’s List of 100 Most Romantic Restaurants in America appeared first on Cheatham County Source .

 Comments / 0